ibexa/documentation-developer/docs/guide/catalog/catalog.md

 Product assets are images that are assigned to products and their specific variants.

-Variants are grouped in collections which correspond to specific values of attributes.
+You can group assets in collections which correspond to specific values of attributes.
 A collection is assigned to the variant or variants that have these attribute values.

 ## Product availability and stock